-I am a historian of science and of twentieth-century America, currently teaching as Assistant Professor in Carnegie Mellon's History Department.
-My research focuses on the history of the United States, particularly the authority and expertise claimed for scientific practices and mathematical methods.
-I am also interested in the role of the sciences in liberal education and the history of justifications of "thinking mathematically" or "thinking scientifically."
+I am a historian of science and of twentieth-century America, currently teaching as Associate Professor in Carnegie Mellon's History Department.
+My research focuses on the history of science, particularly statistics and mathematics.
+I am interested in the authority and expertise claimed for scientific practices and mathematical methods across modern U.S. history.

 Before Carnegie Mellon, I taught as an Assistant Professor & Faculty Fellow at NYU-Gallatin School of Individualized Study, and before that lectured in the Department of History of Science, Harvard University.